jamesmcarthur-3999/SatiricalStocks/README.md

 ![Satirical Stocks Screenshot](assets/icons/icon.png)

+## Quick Start

+To quickly try a working version of the game, open `minimal.html` directly in your browser.
+This is a simplified version that works without any build steps or dependencies.

 ## About the Game

 Satirical Stocks is a tongue-in-cheek simulation game that lets players experience the absurdity of wealth accumulation through stock market trading.
 The game features: